Nude sunbathers fined for Sydney COVID lockdown breach | DW | 28.06.2021

 Police said the men had been sunbathing on a remote beach before they fled into the forest to escape the animal at the Royal National Park — a 15,000-hectare (37,000-acre) coastal stretch just south of Sydney that is home to at least one nudist beach.

-A 30-year-old man "naked and carrying a backpack" was found first on a walking track before a partially clothed 49-year-old was discovered later.
+A 30-year-old man "naked and carrying a backpack" was found on a walking path first before a partially clothed 49-year-old was discovered later.

-The two men were each fined 1,000 Australian dollars ($760, €646) for breaking stay-at-home orders by traveling outside Sydney, which is currently in a strict lockdown to curb a recent COVID-19 outbreak.
+The two men were each fined 1,000 Australian dollars ($760 or €646) for breaking stay-at-home orders by traveling outside Sydney, which is currently in a strict lockdown to curb a recent COVID-19 outbreak.
 The state capital began a two-week lockdown on Friday due to the cluster of infections.

 They were among more than 40 people fined for breaching pandemic rules across New South Wales state on Sunday, police said.